shanaka95/shanaka95/README.md

 You can find my portfolio at https://shanaka.vitaz.dev if you need more information about my skills and contributions.
 (Please check it!!🫣🫣🫣 It took me around six hours to build it😵‍💫😵‍💫😵‍💫)

+Are you ready to grab a coffee with me?☕☕☕ That sounds great!
+We can start the discussion from blockchains...
+I think that would be a lot of fun! ✨✨✨

 <!---
 shanaka95/shanaka95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.